 To ensure compliance with the Institute of Internal Auditors' International Standards for the Professional Practice of Internal Auditing, OSIG oversees the Quality Assurance Review program for the Commonwealth.
-In fiscal year 2025, OSIG is monitoring quality assurance reviews for Old Dominion University, Virginia State University, Department of Juvenile Justice, and Norfolk State University.
+In fiscal year 2026, OSIG is monitoring quality assurance reviews for the Department of Medical Assistance Services, Department of Taxation, University of Virginia, and Virginia Community Colleges.